revault/aquarium/README.md

 Otherwise the GUI will happily connect to whichever signer your provide it and you'll encounter an error of the kind "cool you gave me a signature, but it's actually not for my participant".

+Note also that the `stkman`s have two `alias`es for their dummy signer, for instance `stkman0hwstk` and `stkman0hwman`: they are corresponding to respectively the "stakeholder signer" and "manager signer" since the participant plays both roles.

 ### Tweaking

 You can disable the GUI by setting the `WITH_GUI` environment variable to `0`.